kyldvs/books/README.md

 ### Unranked Series

 - The Broken Earth (Fantasy, Good series, but not sure where it fits in yet) [complete]
-- Chaos Seeds (Fantasy, Very average writing, it's a literary-RPG, if you like RPG games/leveling it could be interesting to you) [incomplete]
 - The Cycle of Arawn (Fantasy, Don't remember this one well enough, I believe it was in the good/very-good range) [complete]
 - The Expanse (Sci-fi, have had trouble getting through these.
 Stuck around book 5, but many people like them) [incomplete]
 - The Reckoners (Modern/Urban Fantasy, Good Brandon Sanderson series, more super-hero than fantasy)